Aleem-Reveltek/Notes/README.md

 SharePoint<br>
 On PaperIn the fieldother?<br>
 Do I need any petty cash to start this task?Who will my task buddies be?<br>
+---
+In Timmsi people use smile method

+ logic app Low-Code